Right to an Education

 Every child has a right to an education (article 28).
 Education must develop every child's personality, talents and abilities to the full.
 It must encourage the child's respect for human rights, as well as respect for their parents, their own and other cultures, and the environment (article 29).
 We believe children learn through play and have a right to play (article 31).

-If you would like any more information about our Early Years Curriculum please contact school.
+If you would like any more information about our curriculum contact: email@example.com

-The curriculum for the Early Years Foundation Stage should underpin all future learning by supporting, fostering, promoting and developing children’s positive attitudes towards their learning.
-We also place a great emphasis on developing children’s learning through creativity and their own interests.
+We place a great emphasis on developing children’s learning through creativity and their own interests.
 We employ an artist in school and during the year all children will have the opportunity to work with a wide range of ideas, materials, objects and techniques.
 We have been greatly inspired by the Reggio Emilia approach and share the philosophy which places the child at the centre of their learning.

-Our approach to the curriculum is inclusive of SEND and all learning styles.
+Our approach to the curriculum is inclusive of children with Special Educational Needs and Disabilities, and all other learning styles.
 We make learning accessible to all children.